Holcan123/function_generator-/README.md

 1: The number of constants the polynomial has

-2: The value of constants
+2: The value of coeficients

 3: The polynomial equation